Back To Top

 4. Factor it into kitchen or utility storage

-Perhaps the most common form of vacuum cleaner storage, built-in kitchen or utility room cupboards will keep all of your practical appliances in one place.
-If you're designing a kitchen, then think about where you're going to hide a vacuum, and other cleaning supplies like a mop, so that you can factor it into the layout.
+Perhaps the most common form of vacuum cleaner storage is built-in kitchen or utility room cupboards, which keep all your practical appliances in one place.
+If you're designing a kitchen, consider where you'll store a vacuum and other cleaning supplies, such as a mop, so you can factor it into the layout.

 Where to store a vacuum cleaner?

-It's worth exploring what this means for you by assessing the layout of your home and your cleaning routine.
-If you tend to use your vacuum cleaner on a daily basis for cleaning up the kitchen after messy kids dinner times, then you'll want to store a vacuum in a kitchen or utility room cupboard.
+If you tend to use your vacuum cleaner on a daily basis for cleaning up the kitchen after messy kids' dinner times, then you'll want to store a vacuum in a kitchen or utility room cupboard.

 If you have a corded vacuum that you use specifically for deep cleans in bedrooms and upstairs landings, however, you might want to store it in a boiler cupboard or wardrobe.
 This way, it prevents the amount of work involved in getting your vacuum out for use, making cleaning that little bit easier.